US STOCKS-Wall St rises for 3rd day as Europe plans advance

 * Research in Motion rises on deal talk

-NEW YORK, Oct 6 U.S. stocks rose on Thursday after the European Central Bank launched fresh liquidity measures to help banks weather the euro zone's debt crisis, easing one of the major concerns overhanging markets.
+In the first hour of trading Thursday, the S&P fell as much as 0.8 percent before rebounding to rise as much as 0.4 percent as investors reacted to headlines out of Europe.

-But a decision not to cut interest rates in the region and tough comments about the risks facing the economy by ECB President Jean-Claude Trichet left some investors disappointed and added to volatility.
+ECB President Jean-Claude Trichet said the economic outlook "remains subject to particularly high uncertainty and intensified downside risks" after the ECB kept interest rates on hold, though some investors had hoped for a cut.
+[ID:nL5E7L616W] and [ID:nECBNEWS]

-Anxiety that the region's lingering debt crisis could lead to a bank collapse has pressured equities and pushed the S&P 500 briefly into bear market territory earlier this week.
+Anxiety over the region's lingering debt crisis has pressured equities and pushed the S&P briefly into bear market territory earlier this week.

-The ECB, wary of the region's fiscal woes spiraling into a global crisis, said it will revive 12-month loan operations and purchases of covered bonds, while it kept key interest rates unchanged at 1.50 percent.
-See [ID:nF9E7KR00X]
+Markets have been whipsawed on a near-daily basis by Europe.
+"People thought there would be more support for Europe coming out of institutions like the ECB, and keeping rates steady is another curveball," said Michael Mullaney, a portfolio manager who helps manage $9.5 billion at Fiduciary Trust Co in Boston.

-The ECB's buying of covered bonds is intended to boost confidence in stocks and other risky assets such as commodities and high-yielding bonds.
+"This is a very fickle market, especially since there's fatigue after two hefty days in a row," Mullaney added.
+"We're trading not just on news, but also on mood."

 New claims for unemployment benefits rose less than expected last week, hinting at an improved labor market a day before the closely watched September non-farm payrolls report.
 [ID:nOAT004875]

-On Friday, the government will report non-farm payrolls data, which is expected to show a return to growth in September after August's flat reading.
-On Wednesday, a report from payrolls processor ADP showed overall private-sector payrolls rose by 91,000, topping forecasts.
-(Editing by Jan Paschal)
+On Friday, the government will report non-farm payrolls data, which is expected to show a return to growth after flat growth in August.
+On Wednesday, a report from payrolls processor ADP showed overall private payrolls rose by 91,000, topping forecasts.
+(Editing by Jeffrey Benkoe)

 Feb 7 U.S. stocks were little changed on Tuesday after key indexes hit record highs as oil prices turned lower and investors grappled with policy uncertainty under President Donald Trump.